 Soyoil contract of November on the Dalian Commodity Exchange jumped by nearly 2.7% on Thursday, in line with the contracts for later in the month that surged as much as 2.9% on the day.

-At the same time, curbing electricity has also raised more concerns over those high energy-consuming industries, including fertilizers.
+At the same time, curbing electricity has also raised more concerns over those high energy-consuming industries, including fertilisers.

 “The price of urea has shot up,” a trader said.

-China’s state planner urgently reacted on Wednesday September 22 and vowed to maintain the supplies of fertilizers in the domestic markets, according to a notice from the NDRC website.
+China’s state planner urgently reacted on Wednesday and vowed to maintain the supplies of fertilisers in the domestic markets, according to a notice from the NDRC website.